Ethernet LAN overview, basic concepts, and fundamentals

 Cost

-Ethernet is easy to implement and manage.
-You can build a simple Ethernet LAN by using only Ethernet switches and routers.
+Ethernet is straightforward to implement and manage.
+A basic Ethernet LAN can be constructed using only Ethernet switches and routers.

 Interoperability

-Ethernet supports interoperability.
-Interoperability is a feature that allows devices from different manufacturers to communicate with each other seamlessly.
+Ethernet supports interoperability, allowing devices from different manufacturers to communicate seamlessly.

 Security

-Ethernet supports many security features such as encryption and authentication for data safety and integrity.
+Ethernet includes several security features, including encryption and authentication, to ensure data safety and integrity.

 Manageability

-Ethernet is easy to configure and manage.
-There are various tools and devices you can use to monitor and control an Ethernet network.
+Ethernet is straightforward to configure and manage.
+Various tools and devices are available to monitor and control an Ethernet network.

 Compatibility

 Ethernet is compatible with other network technologies such as Token Ring, Mesh, and FDDI.
-With supporting devices, you can easily connect an Ethernet LAN with another network.
+With supporting devices, you can easily connect an Ethernet LAN to another network.